snowdrop/k8s-infra/ansible/playbook/README.md

 # Introduction

-This document describes the Ansible implementation in the Snowdrop project.

-When in this document it refers to the `controller` it means the machine that executes the Ansible playbooks and roles and that owns the inventory, *i.e.*, the machine that clones this project.
+When we refer to the `controller`, that means that we speak about the machine that executes the `Ansible playbooks` and `roles` and which owns the inventory.
 The `hosts` are the machines where the playbooks and roles are executed against.

 The exception goes to the playbooks that are executed against `localhost`.
 This special host is referred to the `controller`.

 # Installation guide

-To install a fully functional project the following is required:
+In order to play with the playbooks/roles of this project, it is needed to:

 * Install Ansible version 2.8 or later
   * For more installation check the [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/index.html)
   * Ansible uses Python, so check the Ansible [Python 3 Support](https://docs.ansible.com/ansible/latest/reference_appendices/python_3_support.html) page for more information.
-* Install passwordstore
+* Install `passwordstore`
   * This project uses [pass](https://www.passwordstore.org/) to store passwords and certificates related to the project itself.
   * More information on installing pass in the Download section of the [passwordstore web page](https://www.passwordstore.org/)
 * Clone the `passstore` project from GitLab.

-> **NOTE**: Since passwordstore is integrated with [git](https://git-scm.com/), all changes made locally to a pass repository are automatically commited to the local git repo.
+> **NOTE**: Since passwordstore is integrated with [git](https://git-scm.com/), all changes made locally to a pass repository are automatically committed to the local git repo.
-> Don't forget to `git push` and `git pull` often in order to have your local repository synchronized with other team members as well as publish to the team your changes.
+> Don't forget to `git push` and `git pull` often in order to have your local repository synchronized with other team members as well as publishing to the team your changes.

 # Introduction to Ansible Inventory